Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 # REMOODS THEME GETTING START [IMPORTANT]

 ReMoods has been styling lots of Joplin elements, and all of them are helpful to you.
-Some of the effects are highly rely on the Joplin built-in settings and third-party plugins to get work, so you may need to follow the below guides to get 100% of what ReMoods Theme brings to you!
+Some of the effects are highly reliant on the Joplin built-in settings and third-party plugins to get work, so you may need to follow the below guides to get 100% of what ReMoods Theme brings to you!

-Let's follow the below step one by one!
+Let's go for it one by one!

 ## Change The Joplin Built-in Theme